On the relationship between the theory of cointegration and the theory of phase synchronization: Phase synchronization and the Kuramoto model for interacting oscillators

 or even at systems like

-where $f$ is a $2 \pi$ periodic real valued function representing the oscillation pattern, and $a_t$ and $b_t$ are the amplitude and the baseline respectively \cite{Dah-2012}.
+where $f$ is a $2 \pi$ periodic real valued function representing the oscillation pattern.
+Here the $\phi_t$ may be determined by a particle filter (\cite{Dah-2017}).
 The latter model may for example be used for ECG signals.

-Based on discrete data of the oscillator, the phases $\phi_t$ have mainly been determined via the Hilbert transform \cite{Ros-1996}.
-The Hilbert phase of a signal $y_t$ is defined through the analytic signal $\zeta_t$ given by $\zeta_t = y_t + i y_t^H = a_t \exp(i \phi_t)$.
-The imaginary part of $\zeta_t$ is obtained using the Hilbert transform which is defined through

-with $P$ being the Cauchy principal value. $a_t$ is the amplitude and the phase $\phi_t$ is computed through

-Other methods for phase estimation are based on the Wavelet transform \cite{Gro-1989}, on the periodogram \cite{Han-1973}, on a local periodogram \cite{Par-2011} or on a general state-space model with particle filtering \cite{Dah-2012}.
-The last method has in particular been used in combination with the model (\ref{GeneralOscillator}).
+Further methods for phase estimation are based on the wavelet transform \cite{Gro-1989} or on a local periodogram (\cite{Han-1973},\cite{Para-2012}).

 In the next step two weakly coupled oscillators with phases $\phi_t^{(1)}$ and $\phi_t^{(2)}$ are called $m:n$ phase synchronized if there exists some constant $\Phi$ (phase shift) and some small $\delta>0$ such that